achoclate/ZAWADI/zawadi/README.md

 1. Run `npm install` in your terminal.
 2. Run `npm run server`.
 This will run your backend on port `3000`.
 3. In a new terminal, run `npm start`.
-This will run your React app on port `3001`.
+This will run Zawadi on port `3001`.

 Make sure to open [http://localhost:3000/users/reviews](http://localhost:3000/users/reviews) in the